We need to act now to

 Water providers in the Dallas-Fort Worth Metroplex area are predicting a strain on the region’s future water supply.
 Yet, rather than look to conservation and resources in their own community to meet growing water needs, the region has decided the solution is to flood 66,000 acres of private land in Northeast Texas to build a reservoir, with the water pumped to the DFW Metroplex.

-The Marvin Nichols Reservoir, proposed on the main stem of the Sulphur River in Red River and Titus Counties, would flood 66,000 acres of heritage farmland, hardwood forest, and wetlands.
+The Marvin Nichols Reservoir, proposed on the main stem of the Sulphur River in Red River, Titus, and Franklin Counties, would flood 66,000 acres of heritage farmland, hardwood forest, and wetlands.
 The impacts will be felt across the entire region.
 An estimated 130,000 additional acres would be removed from private land ownership for mitigation required by the federal government.

 The projected cost of the project is an astonishing $4.4 billion and expected to climb higher.
 At least 80% of the water would be piped to DFW.
 This project would force property owners off thousands of acres of family lands, drown resources that would devastate the timber and agriculture-based economy in the region, negatively impact wildlife habitat and inundate archaeological and historic sites and cemeteries.